AdamMeyers/The_Termolator/README.txt

    TERMOLATOR program.
 Setting an environmental variable (called TERMOLATOR) is suggested.

-2) To run the system, the command is
+2) To run the main system, the command is as follows (an additional way of running the system will be described in section 7):

    $TERMOLATOR/run_termolator.sh FOREGROUND BACKGROUND EXTENSION OUTPUT_NAME TRUE-OR-FALSE TRUE-OR-FALSE 30000 5000 PROGRAM-DIRECTORY ADDITIONAL_TOPIC_STRING